Evicted Heron Gate residents launch human rights complaint | CBC News

 The claim before the Human Rights Tribunal accuses Timbercreek Asset Management — which demolished 150 townhouses after saying they had deteriorated beyond repair — of racial discrimination, and the City of Ottawa of being complicit in the evictions.

-The demolished homes are now piles of rubble contained behind blue construction fencing.
+The demolished homes are now piles of rubble behind blue construction fencing.

 - The long demise of Heron Gate